 Greek Buddha Bowl is a fun vegetarian dish with feta, chickpeas, Kamut couscous, cucumber, tomato, kale chips and Kalamata olives.
 Topped with a Greek dressing for a healthy bite.

-This Greek buddha bowl will bring you right to sunny Greece without having to pay for the plane ticket.
+This Greek buddha bowl will bring you right to sunny Greece without having to pay for a plane ticket.
 It’s a hearty and fun vegetarian dish that will give you all the energy you need.
-Also, a really fast dish to make, done under 10-15 minutes and tastes fantastic.
+Also, a really fast dish to make, done in under 10-15 minutes and tastes fantastic.
 I love those buddha bowls, they give you that feeling of abundance although light.

-The Greek touch
+The Greek Touch

 As for the filler… I’ve used a Kamut couscous, which is packed with fibres and has a lower glycemic index than the normal kind.
 It’s an interesting grain this Kamut seed, it contains 30% more protein and fatty acids than normal wheat.
-Gluten intolerant people often can process these grains better!
+Gluten-intolerant people often can process these grains better!
 Of course, in this bowl, it could be replaced by any filler like quinoa, orzo or Israeli couscous.

-Chickpea as protein
+Chickpea as Protein

-So let’s get this Greek sun shine!
+So let’s get this Greek sun to shine!